 Applicants to Oxford University may be required to submit written work and/or take a written test or tests.
 After interview, applicants may be offered a place conditional upon A-level grades.
 Cambridge candidates, too, may have to submit written work prior to interview: after being interviewed, a candidate may be offered a place conditional upon his performance in A-level .
 Full details of all these arrangements are to be found in the Oxford Undergraduate Prospectus and the Cambridge Admissions Prospectus.

 Modest donative awards may be given in case of need to boys with a university place.
-Application should be made to the School Bursar.
+Application should be made to the Fees and Bursaries Accountant.

 Oxford & Cambridge Places

-Over the past thirty years some 60-80 boys (between a quarter and a third of the year group) have made successful applications to Oxbridge each year.
+Over the past thirty years some 60-100 boys have made successful applications to Oxbridge each year.

 The range of degree courses applied for by successful applicants was wide, with English, history, economics and management, PPE,modern languages and theology/philosophy invariably popular with our boys.